Vanderscycle/tutorials-papers/docker-Kubernetes/dockerPaper.md

 ```
 Docker replaced the hypervisor with a daemon that runs in the background and is required for any docker command and operations to work.
 Unlike the hypervisor, the docker engine can decide the allocation of the host's ressources to individual containers leading to better service.
 Because virtual machines are virtual abstractions of server hardware, their resources are set and not easily reallocated.
 The lack of sharing, can lead to an unbalanced load across all virtual machines meaning that one virtual machine is overloaded while other instances are underutilized.

-Essentially virtual machine isolates the entire OS/distros while docker isolates only the application leading to greater efficicy in server ressources utilization.
+Essentially virtual machine isolates the entire OS/distros while docker isolates only the application leading to greater efficiency in server ressources utilization.

 ## installing Docker
 Docker docs offer a very straightforward [installation](https://docs.docker.com/engine/install/ubuntu/).
 I highly recommend you follow the installation step-by-step.